spot_img

 Frequently Asked Questions

-Which empire had the highest percentage of the world’s population?
-The Achaemenid (Persian) Empire governed approximately 44% of the global population around 480 BCE — roughly 49.4 million people out of an estimated 112.4 million worldwide.
+Was there an empire that accounted for the highest percentage of the world’s population?
+Approximately 44% of the world’s population lived within the Achaemenid (Persian) Empire at approximately 480 B.C., i.e., 49.4 million of an approximate 112.4 million people globally.

-Why isn’t the United States on this list?
-The United States is a global superpower, not a classical empire in the territorial sense used here.
-While it has exerted enormous cultural, military, and economic influence, its model of power projection differs fundamentally from the territorial empires ranked in this article.
-It does not govern a vast network of foreign territories under direct imperial administration.
+Why is the United States missing from this list?
+The U.S. is a global superpower, but not a traditional territorial empire like the ones on this list.
+Although it has exerted massive cultural, military, and economic influence since its founding, it does not directly govern an extensive network of foreign territories.

-Were any empires excluded from this list, and if so, why?
-Several notable empires — including the Maurya Empire, the Abbasid Caliphate, the Aztec Empire, the Inca Empire, the Portuguese Empire, and the Russian Empire — were considered but ultimately excluded.
-The Russian Empire, for instance, covered approximately 22.8 million km² at its peak (c.
-1866) and was the third-largest empire in history by territory.
-Its exclusion reflects our weighting toward lasting global institutional and linguistic impact rather than territorial size alone.
-Each of these empires left significant legacies, and a longer list could justifiably include any of them.
-Our methodology prioritised the five criteria outlined in the ranking methodology section, which inevitably means some empires with strong claims were left out.
+Were there any other empires omitted from consideration, and why?
+We seriously considered several other empires but ultimately omitted them, including the Mauryan Empire, the Abbasid Caliphate, the Aztec Empire, the Inca Empire, the Portuguese Empire, and the Russian Empire.
+The Russian Empire, e.g., controlled approximately 22.8 million km² at its maximum extent (circa 1866), making it the third-largest empire in history by land area.
+However, we placed more weight on enduring global institutional and linguistic impact than on territorial expanse alone.
+Each of these empires left a significant legacy, and a much-expanded list would likely have included any of them.
+Ultimately, our methodology used the five criteria outlined in the ranking section above, resulting in some empires with legitimate claims being excluded.

 What was the Columbian Exchange?
-The Columbian Exchange refers to the widespread transfer of plants, animals, culture, human populations, technology, diseases, and ideas between the Americas, West Africa, and the Old World following Columbus’s arrival in the Americas in 1492.
-It fundamentally reshaped global agriculture, demographics, and ecology.
+The Columbian Exchange represents the large-scale exchange of plants, animals, cultures, human populations, technologies, disease vectors, and ideas between the New World (the Americas), West Africa, and the Old World after Christopher Columbus arrived in the New World in 1492.
+It profoundly reshaped global agriculture, demography, and ecosystems.

 Conclusion

-What this ranking makes clear is that modern civilisation is not the product of a single tradition or a single continent.
-It was built by Sumerian administrators and Mongol postal riders, by Roman engineers and Khmer hydraulic architects, by West African gold traders and French legal reformers.
-The fifteen empires on this list did not merely conquer territory — they reshaped how people governed themselves, communicated with each other, worshipped, ate, traded, built, and thought.
+What is obvious from this ranking is that modern civilization did not emerge from a single tradition or a single region.
+Rather, it was built by Sumerian administrators and Mongol mail carriers; Roman engineers and Khmer water managers; West African gold merchants and French legal codifiers.
+Fifteen empires did not simply conquer land.
+They remade how peoples governed themselves, communicated, worshiped, ate, traded, built, and thought.

 Ziad Boutros Tannous